AlessioBarsi/laravel-construction-site-manager/readme.md

 # Construction Site Manager

-A web application to manage and oversee construction projects, built with a Laravel backend and React+Vite frontend.
+A web application to manage and oversee construction projects and workers, built with a Laravel backend and React+Vite frontend.

 ## Features

-- User submitted reports of their daily work activities, with the possibility of file attachments
+- User submitted reports of their daily work activities, with the possibility of image attachments (**WIP**)
 - Issues and activities management
 - Management and overview of assigned users to existing projects
 - User authorization depending on role